hargoniX/master/thesis/thesis.typ

   & forall overline(y)_n . p " " overline(t)_(n 1) and ... and p " " overline(t)_(n cal(l)_n) and Q_n => p " " overline(u)_n\
 $
-where the arguments $t_(i j)$ to $p$ and the side conditions $Q_i$ do not refer to $p$, $p$ is equivalent to the least fixed point of the equation @paulson-indpred @harrison-indpred: #footnote[Due to the mentioned syntactic restrictions this fixpoint always exists by the Knaster-Tarski theorem]
+where the arguments $t_(i j)$ to $p$ and the side conditions $Q_i$ do not refer to $p$, $p$ is equivalent to the least fixpoint of the equation @paulson-indpred @harrison-indpred: #footnote[Due to the mentioned syntactic restrictions this fixpoint always exists by the Knaster-Tarski theorem]
 $
   p " " overline(x) = (exists overline(y). or.big_(j = 1)^n overline(x) = overline(u)_j and p " " overline(t)_(j 1) and ... and p " " overline(t)_(j cal(l)_j) and Q_j)
 $
 While we could already take this equation as the definition of $p$, this is generally unsound because it underspecifies $p$.
-However, there are two situations in which this is sound.
+However, there are two cases for which this is sound.

-The first situation is negative occurrences of $p$.
-For identifying these occurrences, Nunchaku runs a pass called polarization prior to predicate elimination.
-The polarizer traverses through the problem and identifies the polarity in which applications of inductive predicates occur.
-Afterward they get replaced with two copies, $p^-$ and $p^+$, in negative and positive contexts respectively.
-During predicate elimination, the $p^-$ copies are reduced to `rec` definitions with the right-hand side of the fixpoint equation as their body.
-This is sound because $p$ is a least fixed point and thus overapproximated by $p^-$:
+The first case concerns negative occurrences of $p$.
+To identify these, Nunchaku performs a preprocessing step called polarization before predicate elimination.
+The polarizer traverses the problem and determines the polarity in which applications of inductive predicates appear.
+Each predicate $p$ is then replaced by two variants, $p^-$ and $p^+$, used in negative and positive contexts, respectively.

+During predicate elimination, occurrences of $p^-$ are transformed into `rec` definitions whose bodies correspond to the right-hand side of the fixpoint equation.
+This transformation is sound because $p$ represents a least fixpoint and is thus overapproximated by $p^-$, which admits any fixpoint:
 $forall overline(x) . p " " overline(x) => p^- " " overline(x)$.
-By contraposition we get soundness for negative contexts:
+By contraposition, soundness for negative contexts follows:
 $forall overline(x) . not p^- " " overline(x) => not p " " overline(x)$.

-Second, if the recursion in the fixpoint equation is well-founded, the equation has exactly one solution @harrison-indpred, allowing us to use the fixpoint equation as the definition even for $p^+$.
-In order to ensure that the recursion is well-founded, there needs to exist a relation $R$ such that:
+The second case concerns the remaining positive occurrences of $p$.
+If the recursion in the corresponding fixpoint equation is well-founded, the equation has exactly one solution @harrison-indpred.
+This allows us to use the fixpoint equation as the definition for $p^+$ as well.
+For the recursion to be well-founded, there needs to exist a relation $R$ such that:
 $
   and.big_(i=1)^n and.big_(j=1)^(cal(l)_i) (Q_i => (overline(t)_(i j), overline(u)_i) in R)
 $